Here’s The MileLion’s review of the AMEX KrisFlyer Credit Card, the entry-level Pokémon on the Singapore Airlines-AMEX hierarchy.

 Charitable donations and education will be excluded from 1 October 2023.

 For avoidance of doubt, private hospitals, CardUp and government organisations still earn miles.

 What do I need to know about KrisFlyer miles?

-In case you were worried, cancelling your AMEX KrisFlyer Credit Card has no impact on KrisFlyer miles already in your account.
+Cancelling an AMEX KrisFlyer Credit Card has no impact on the miles already in your KrisFlyer account.

 Other card perks